The Holst Spin Foam Model via Cubulations: Derivation of the Model

 \section{Derivation of the Model}

-This is the main section of the present paper.
+This is the main section of the paper.
 It is subdivided into five parts.
-In the first we motivate the use of cubulations from different perspectives and discuss some of their properties.
+In the first we motivate the use of {\sl cubulations} from different perspectives and discuss some of their properties.
 In the second we sketch the relation between path integral n-point functions and physical (observable) correlators in terms of the physical inner product of the theory.
-More details on that issue will appear elsewhere \cite{9b}.
+More details on that issue are given in \cite{9b}.
 This crucially works via a choice of gauge fixing or clock system.
 In the third part we apply our machinery to n-point tetrad functions or equivalently to a generating function of a (complex, regulated) measure.
-That measure displays a Gaussian like structure and we can accordingly integrate out half of the degrees of freedom under some assumptions about the choice of gauge fixing.
-In the fourth part we discuss the properties of the resulting integral over the remaining degrees of freedom, its Wick like structure and the structure of the vertex amplitude of the corresponding SFM model when invoking harmonic analysis on the gauge group.
+This measure displays a Gaussian-like structure and we can accordingly integrate out half of the degrees of freedom under some assumptions about the choice of gauge fixing.
+In the fourth part we discuss the properties of the resulting integral over the remaining degrees of freedom, its Wick-like structure and the structure of the vertex amplitude of the corresponding spin foam model obtained upon harmonic analysis on the gauge group.
 Finally, in the fifth part we discuss how these n-point functions are related to the physical inner product and the kinematical Hilbert space of LQG, in particular, how the covariant connection of the Holst path integral reduces to the Ashtekar -- Barbero -- Immirzi connection of the canonical theory in physical amplitudes.